 Any suspected areas should be treated or patched with products made especially for this purpose.
 Rubber or plastic-based roofing materials require special types of materials to seal the leaks correctly.
 Some of these products can be found on this page if you need to use them.

 Many RVs or camper-trailers use running lights located around the perimeter of the camping unit.
 They are attached with a type of gasket or sealant to seal the holes where they are attached to the unit.
 Occasionally, these gaskets can crack, allowing water to seep into the unit itself and causing unseen damage for a while.
 Again, a good sealant is recommended to seal these areas.
 You can find these products on this page if you need them.

 Motorhome Maintenance: Engine, Batteries, Fluids

-Unlike a Camper trailer, a motor home has its own power plant which needs to be serviced annually.
+Unlike a camper-trailer, a motorhome has its own power plant that needs to be serviced annually.
 Simply changing the oil in the engine is not enough.
 The engine belts should be examined for cracks and wear and replaced if suspect.

 The batteries should also be tested and replaced before the season starts.
 Power steering and brake fluid levels should be checked and don’t neglect the cooling system.
 The anti-freeze/coolant should be tested for efficiency and contamination.

 Following these tips will not guarantee a trouble-free camping trip, but it may prevent some of the worst case scenarios which have been experienced by many of us who love the outdoors and camping in particular.